-We find that many international students do not know the amount of money they are entitled to as an employee in Australia.
-The national minimum wage is currently $18.29 per hour (before tax)[as at July 2017].
+The national minimum wage in Australia is currently $22.33 per hour (before tax as at July 2022).
 If you are a casual employee, you also get at least a 25% casual loading.
-Check your agreement with your employer to see if you are also entitled to extra pay on public holidays, or an extra day off if you work on a public holiday.
-If you aren’t receiving fair wages, you have the right to make a complaint to the Fair Work Ombudsman.
+The Fair Work Ombudsman has an app to record your hours, to check you are correctly paid.
+Check your agreement with your employer to see you other conditions, and if you aren’t receiving fair wages, you have the right to make a complaint to the Fair Work Ombudsman.